 Curious to know where these works are?
 Just keep on reading.

-I will start with one of the most famous artist of all time.
+I will start with one of the most famous artists of all time.
 Michelangelo’s work can be found all over Rome right there in plain sight.
 Maybe you never ever knew you were passing right under some structure he designed.
 In addition to architecture, there are also his sculptures.
 Here are a few below.

 Piazza del Campidoglio was commissioned by Pope Paul III.
 This large, hill-top city square was supposed to capture the renewed greatness of Rome.
 In fact, the civic center faces away from the Forum and looks towards the Vatican.